 Explore Animal Kingdom

-Simplified Chinese, Portuguese for Brazil, Estonian, Italian, Galician, Greek, Hungarian, German, Slovene, Swedish, Spanish, Complex Chinese, English for USA
+Simplified Chinese, Portuguese for Brazil, Estonian, Italian, Galician, Greek, Hungarian, German, Slovene, Swedish, Spanish, Complex Chinese, English, Vietnamese, Mongolian, French

 The wind is blowing high above in the crown of the tree.